skvamme/pico_atlast/README.md

 # pico_atlast
-This is how to install this on a raspberry pi 4.
+This is how to install this on a raspberry pi 4B.

 Download the shellscript pico_setup.sh and make it executable.
 Run it from your home directory.
 <pre>wget https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh
 chmod 744 pico_setup.sh
 ./pico_setup.sh</pre>

+If you are on another computer, here is a HOWTO https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf

 Compiles out of the box, no C-programming knowledge required to use the ATLAST forth console.
 Get full access to the Raspberry Pi Pico C API in atlast.c and use forth as a quick yet powerful scripting engine.